andgate/higher-c/learn/introduction.md

 The body of a module must begin on a new line and must begin with an indent of at least one space or tab.
 Hawk is a white-space sensitive language, and uses it's own flavor of the offside rule to establish codeblocks, similar to Python or Haskell.
 See the [whitespace layout](whitespace_layout.md) for more information.

 The second line imports the `System.IO.print` module using the `:>` symbol, which stands for `import`.
 This is a system module that comes with Hawk's standard library.
-This is a very simple import statement, and there is a lot more to the import statement than shown here.
+This is a very simple import statement, and there is a lot more to `:>` statement than shown here.
+I encourage you to read the section on [modules](modules.md).

 The third line declares the name and type of a function.
 The function's name is `main` and has a type `Void`.
 The name and type are seperated with the `:` symbol.
 Finally, the function declaration is ended with `:=`, which marks the end of the function delcaration and beginning of the function definition.
 Like in other langauges, the function name `main` has special meaning to the compiler, and is used as the entry point for an executable.